-- Choose three moments or depictions from the film and find the corresponding events or depictions in the primary source. - For each moment or depiction, describe and discuss how it appears in the film and how it is presented similarly or differently in the primary source material. - For example: - In the movie 300, the Spartan males are depicted in a very distinctive and heavy-handed manner.
-If this is one of your three topics, could describe and discuss what tropes and visual and dialog cues the filmmakers were using to suggest how we should think of the Persians in the film, and why the filmmakers might have chosen to represent the Persians this way as part of their overall point about these events. - Meanwhile, Herodotos's presentation of the men of Sparta is different, which you can use to discuss what Herodotos wanted us to think about the Spartans and the role he saw them as playing in this war. - After that, you could discuss how and why the two depictions are different and what this means for their two different perspectives on differences between Spartans and other Greeks, the Persians, etc. - Use these similarities or differences to make an argument about (a) the agenda of the primary source author and how it compares to the agenda of the filmmakers, and (b) the ways this historical event is used by others to present their own ideas, and what this tells us about the shape and meaning of this event's impact and legacy on history. - Please take note: This essay is about the agenda of the primary source author as much as the filmmakers'.
+- Choose three moments or depictions from the film and find the corresponding events or depictions in the primary source. - For each moment or depiction, describe and discuss how it appears in the film and how it is presented similarly or differently in the primary source material.

+For example: In the movie 300, Xerxes and the Persians are depicted in a very distinctive and heavy-handed manner.
+If this is one of your three topics, could describe and discuss what tropes and visual and dialog cues the filmmakers were using to suggest how we should think of the Persians in the film, and why the filmmakers might have chosen to represent the Persians this way as part of their overall point about these events.

+Meanwhile, Herodotos's presentation of the Persians is very different, which you can use to discuss what Herodotos wanted us to think about the Persians and the role he saw them as playing in this war.

+After that, you could discuss how and why the two depictions are different and what this means for their two different perspectives on differences between Greeks and Persians.

+- Use these similarities or differences to make an argument about (a) the agenda of the primary source author and how it compares to the agenda of the filmmakers in relation to gender, and (b) the ways this historical event is used by others to present their own ideas, and what this tells us about the shape and meaning of this event's impact and legacy on history. - Please take note: This essay is about the agenda of the primary source author as much as the filmmakers'.
 Do not use the source to "fact check" the film and list what it got "wrong".
 You must consider the primary source to be at least as skewed, manipulative, and agenda-driven as the film. - On a separate "Works Discussed" page after your essay, list the title of film, year, director, stars and studio.
 Then list the book or books you drew your written evidence from, using standard citation style.
 The references to the primary source must also be properly cited in the text as usual.

-Some possibilities for the film and sources option are listed on the course website.
+Some possibilities for the film and sources option are listed on the course website on the Images Essay page.
+Note: This is a general list of films set in the ancient world; not all of these relate to gender.
 Links to most of these primary sources can be found on the ancient texts page on my website.

-Proposal for the Position Paper
+Position Paper Proposal

 You will be writing a 6- to 8-page position paper in which you express an opinion about a topic related to gender in ancient history, and use evidence to back up that opinion.
 In this paper, you're taking a side on some question or controversy, and you're using reasoning and research to support your side of the argument.